-Certain of the statements contained herein are not historical facts, including, without limitation, certain statements made of future expectations and other forward-looking statements that are based on management's current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
-Actual results, performance or events may differ materially from those in such statements due to a number of factors, including, without limitation: (1) changes in general economic conditions and customer behaviour, in particular economic conditions in North Company of factors, including changes affecting currency exchange rates and the regional and global economic impact of the invasion of Russia into Ukraine and related international response measures (2) ongoing and residual effects of the Covid-19 pandemic and related response measures on economic conditions in outrities in which ING operates (3) changes single and the United States (7) discontinuation of or changes in performance of financial markets, including in Europe and developing markets (6) fiscal uncertainty in Europe and the United States (7) discontinuation of or changes in benchmark indices (8) inflation and deflotion in our principal markets (9) changes in conditions in the credit and capital markets agenerally, including changes in borrower and counterparty creditworthiness (10) failures of banks falling under the scope of state compensation schemes (11) non-compliance with or changes in laws and regulations, including those concerning financial services, financial economic crimes and tax laws, and the interpretation and application thereof (12) geopolitical risks, political instabilities and policies and actions of governmental and regulatory authorities, including in relation to stress tests and regulatory restrictions on dividends and distributions (also among members of the group) (15) INGs ability to meet minimum capita
+document are unaudited.
+Small differences are possible in the tables due to rounding.
+Certain of the statements contained herein are not historical facts, including, without limitation, certain statements made of future expectations and other forward-looking statements that are based on management's current views and assumptions and involve known and unknown risks and uncertainties that acould cause actual results, performance or events to differ materially from those expressed or implied in such statements.
+Actual results, performance or events may differ materially from those in such statements due to a number of factors, including, without limitation: (1) changes in general economic conditions and customer behaviour, in particular economic conditions in fourtice).
+In economic conditions in fourtice is economic conditions in fourtice is economic conditions in fourtice is economic conditions in countries in which ING operates (3) changes in general economic conditions in countries in which ING operates (3) changes in benchmark indices (8) inflation in our principal markets (9) changes in benchmark indices (8) inflation in our principal markets (9) changes in benchmark indices (8) inflation in our principal markets (9) changes in benchmark indices (8) inflation in our principal markets (9) changes in benchmark indices (10) failures of banks falling under the scope of state compensation schemes (11) non-compliance with or changes in laws and regulatory inski in certain countries in while busines and actions of governmental and regulatory authorities, including in reanection with the invasion of Russia into Ukraine and the related international response measures (15) changes in regulation of US commodities and derivatives businesses of INB and invasion of Russia into Ukraine and the related international response measures (16) changes in regulation or US commodities and derivatives businesses of INB and is submarked (14) prudential supervision and regulations, including in relation to sure securities (18)